Nitrogen trifluoride: Synthesis and reactivity

-Nitrogen trifluoride did not exist in significant quantities on Earth prior to its synthesis by humans.
-It is a rare example of a binary fluoride that can be prepared directly from the elements only at very uncommon conditions, such as an electric discharge.
-After first attempting the synthesis in 1903, Otto Ruff prepared nitrogen trifluoride by the electrolysis of a molten mixture of ammonium fluoride and hydrogen fluoride.
-It proved to be far less reactive than the other nitrogen trihalides nitrogen trichloride, nitrogen tribromide and nitrogen triiodide, all of which are explosive.
+Nitrogen trifluoride can be prepared from the elements in the presence of an electric discharge.
+In 1903, Otto Ruff prepared nitrogen trifluoride by the electrolysis of a molten mixture of ammonium fluoride and hydrogen fluoride.
+It is far less reactive than the other nitrogen trihalides nitrogen trichloride, nitrogen tribromide, and nitrogen triiodide, all of which are explosive.
 Alone among the nitrogen trihalides it has a negative enthalpy of formation.
 It is prepared in modern times both by direct reaction of ammonia and fluorine and by a variation of Ruff's method.
 It is supplied in pressurized cylinders.